 Do you like you?

 Erykah Badu’s sage advice from Baduizm (about friendship, lovers, and the life decisions that come when a baby is on the way) set the stage for a twenty-year-long lesson not just for me, but for all women, mothers, parents…people.
-Baduizm connected us to a belief system more real than anything taught in school or church, and Mama’s Gun emboldened us to live it.
+Baduizm shared a revolutionary philosophy, and Mama’s Gun emboldened us to live it.
 Worldwide Underground united us with all of humanity while the world…keeps…turning, and Badu’s vision of a New Amerykah is inspiring us right now to fight for the beautiful world that our seeds deserve.
-Mama Badu has given us the music of the revolution, and ALL of her children are growing up to manifest it.
+Erykah Badu has given us more than just music, she’s also helped us become better people.